vandenEv/nite-out/README.md

 - Python (preferably latest version).
 - NodeJs (preferably latest).
 - IDE preferably with a terminal option (for ease of development).
+- Expo Go app on your phone (optional but recommended, both laptop and phone need to be on the same network).

 ## How to Run Backend